-Respectfulness: Recognising that freedom of speech isn't a reason to dictate what others should/shouldn't believe.
+Respectfulness: Recognising that freedom of speech & thought isn't a reason to dictate what others should/shouldn't believe.

-It's with a sort of irony that I make this stamp, because to me 'atheist' isn't a necessary title - no more so than referring to yourself as a 'non-architect' if your profession is not architecture, for example.
-The name is only really there to distinguish us in religious society, and I'd hope that atheists generally try to be as respectful as possible to those of religion who are non-offensive with their ideas (and vice versa, of course).
-I feel atheism can be quite misunderstood sometimes, having witnessed and come up against a lot of stigma about it, so I created this to explain some things - and I don't mind if there is discussion in the comments!
+It feels a bit strange making this, because to me 'atheist' isn't really a necessary title - no more so than referring to yourself as a 'non-architect' if your profession isn't in architecture, for example.
+The name only really exists to distinguish us in our generally-religious society, and I hope that most atheists try to be as respectful as possible to religious people who are non-offensive with their ideas (and vice versa).
+I feel atheism can be misunderstood sometimes, having witnessed and come up against a lot of stigma about it, so I created this to explain a few things from my personal point of view!

-There are often negative connotations surrounding atheism, and I readily agree that some can be offensive when asserting their thoughts about religious ideas they find improbable or disagree with.
-As with all strong viewpoints it can be the rudest who are the loudest, and perfectly well-meaning religions are also often misrepresented by aggressively outspoken individuals.
-This is not representative of the whole communities: in a lot of cases it's down to the kind of person they are, rather than what they do or don't believe.
-The most common form of atheism is agnostic atheism, whereby a person does not believe in god(s) but acknowledges they cannot be entirely disproved due to the supernatural nature of their assertion.
-Without meaning to sound rude at all, it is just as difficult to prove there isn't a giant, invisible, polkadot space octopus floating around that controls our dreams; if the universe is infinite, which some think, literally anything is theoretically possible.
-I personally don't condone or take part in asking believers for 'proof of God', because I know their faith is enough for them and they don't need to justify it any other way for the sake of others!
-You can also be an agnostic theist; which is to believe in god(s), but also acknowledge they can't truly be proven to exist.
+There can be negativity surrounding atheism, and I totally agree that some can be very offensive with their thoughts about religion.
+As with all strong viewpoints it can be the rudest who are loudest, and perfectly well-meaning religions are also often misrepresented by aggressively outspoken individuals.
+In a lot of cases it's down to the kind of person they are, rather than what god they do or don't believe in.
+The most common form of atheism is agnostic atheism, whereby a person does not believe in god(s) but acknowledges they cannot be entirely disproved.
+We understand that absence of evidence doesn't = evidence of absence.
+Without meaning to sound rude at all, it's just as difficult to prove there isn't a giant invisible polkadot space octopus floating around that controls our dreams - since if the universe really is infinite, technically nothing can be fully dismissed!
+I personally don't condone asking believers for 'proof of God' though, because I know their faith is enough for them - they don't need to justify it any other way to others - but that's what you see disrespectful atheists doing.
+You can also be an agnostic theist: which is to believe in god(s), but also acknowledge they can't truly be proven to exist.
 Gnostic theists/atheists, on the other hand, assert that they know there is/isn't a god.
 There is another term that many non-religious people use: apatheism, which is the state of not caring whether or not deities exist because the answer doesn't affect their life as they live it anyway.
-I'd say I'm an apatheistic agnostic atheist, personally! c:
+I'd say that makes me an apatheistic agnostic atheist! c:

 Some points about atheism:

-Atheism is no more an ideology or religion itself than 'not skiing' is a hobby.
-It isn't a set of beliefs, there is no doctrine to follow, we don't have 'atheist prophets' (in fact a lot of us think people like Richard Dawkins, who just constantly and pompously insult religion, are prats) and it doesn't define a way of life or thinking.
-This is also why 'atheist' is not a capitalised proper noun, and we're not even really intending to be a 'group'; the only similarity by definition is our lack of belief in god(s).
+Atheism is no more a religion itself than 'not skiing' is a hobby.
+It isn't a set of beliefs, there is no doctrine, we don't have 'atheist prophets' (in fact a lot of us think people like Richard Dawkins, who just condescendingly insult religion, are prats) and it doesn't define a way of life or thinking.
+This is why 'atheist' is more of an adjective than a noun (to me anyway) - atheism isn't an organised group of people like religions are.

-Atheism ≠ 'anti-religion'; even if some atheists are against religion, it is not what defines us.
+Atheism ≠ 'anti-religion': even if some atheists are against religion, that's not what defines us.

 You don't have to be atheist to be a keen scientist or agree with scientific theories, and doing so doesn't make you atheist.
-Many people happily accept scientific ideas into a religious world-view, and many scientists are religious.
-Science and atheism just tend to go hand-in-hand because it provides the alternative explanations which sit better with a critical way of thinking: and there is no such thing as 'Religion vs. Science' anyway.
-The scientific method is only trying to find out what we can about the physical universe, it doesn't actively seek to destroy religious ideas.
+Many people happily accept scientific ideas into a religious world-view, and many scientists are religious!
+Science and atheism just tend to go hand-in-hand because it provides the alternative explanations which sit better with a non-religious view of our existence: and there's no such thing as 'Religion vs. Science' anyway!
+The scientific method only tries to find out what we can about the physical universe, it doesn't actively seek to destroy religious ideas.

 Atheism (or at least agnosticism) is the most common standpoint among my generation in the UK, so I probably feel more free to speak about it than somebody living in a more religious society.
 Always bear in mind how different social norms can be!